|Version:||Date of Review:||History:|

 - Management and Employees:

-– Comply and ensure compliance with this Policy, and when necessary, consult the Risk Management and Compliance Executive Board on situations conflicting with the guidelines described therein.
+- Comply and ensure compliance with this Policy and, when necessary, consult the Risk, Compliance and Prevention Board on situations conflicting with the guidelines described therein.

 - Managers of the Business Areas: